Canisius High School: Campus

-The current Canisius site is notable in many ways.
-Located at 1180 Delaware Avenue, just north of the Delaware Avenue Historic District, the facility is at home among the many architecturally-and historically significant residences in the area.
+Located at 1180 Delaware Avenue just north of the Delaware Avenue Historic District, the Canisius site is among many architecturally-and historically-significant residences in the area.
 The school sits just south of Gates Circle, with tree-lined parkways designed and built by Frederick Law Olmsted and Calvert Vaux leading to Delaware Park.
-Canisius is also located just east of the Elmwood Village, recently ranked the third-best neighborhood in America by the American Planning Association.
+Canisius is also located just east of the Elmwood Village, which was ranked as one of "10 Great Neighborhoods in America" by the American Planning Association.

-Construction on the present-day Koessler Academic Center, also known as Berchmans' Hall, was started in 1918 by George F. Rand Sr., founder and former president of Marine Midland Bank.
+Construction on the present-day Koessler Academic Center, also known as Berchmans' Hall, was started in 1918 by George F. Rand, Sr., founder and former president of Marine Midland Bank.
 The facility was originally built as a private residence in the Jacobethan style, with gables, steep green slate roofs, chimney pots, and mullioned windows.

 The building was sold in 1924 to the Masons, who converted it into the Buffalo Masonic Consistory.
 The Masons made several additions to the building, including a large marble foyer, a pool, Turkish baths, bowling alleys, and locker rooms.
 This new construction was designed by Buffalo City Hall chief architect John Wade.

-The Masons are also responsible for Canisius' unique auditorium, which boasted, at the time of its construction, the largest continuous, free-spanning balcony in the United States, custom-made French chandeliers, and an advanced electrical lighting system, part of which is currently stored in the Smithsonian archives.
+The Masons are also responsible for Canisius' auditorium, which at the time of its construction boasted the largest continuous, free-spanning balcony in the United States, custom-made French chandeliers, and an advanced electrical lighting system, part of which is currently stored in the Smithsonian archives.
 This lighting system included a stained glass sun built into the ceiling, with hundreds of individual "stars" mimicking the night sky, and a blue band representing the Milky Way.